ymunye1/Employee-Tracker/README.md

 [![A video thumbnail shows the command-line employee management application with a play button overlaying the view.](Assets/Screen Shot 2022-03-03 at 1.04.30 AM.png)](https://drive.google.com/file/d/1rsgxtpiD1TakhE0omP526qzk685zkfeq/view)

+![Screenshot of video]{Assets/Screen Shot 2022-03-03 at 1.04.30 AM.png}

+Installation
+To install necessary dependencies use the following command:

+npm i

+Usage
+npm start

 ## Your Task

 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
 Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.